iamjoshk/ha-discogs/README.md

 - If you see "Rate limit exceeded" warnings, wait 60 seconds before making another request
 - The rate limit binary sensor will show "Problem" when rate limits are exceeded and includes information about remaining limits in the attributes.
 - Make sure your Discogs token has the proper permissions
-- Setting up flex-table-card can hit the rate limit quickly.
+- Editing flex-table-card calls the action repeatedly, so the data may not load until you save, wait 30+ seconds, and then refresh the browswer.

 ## Credits and Inspiration